The term paper researching process

 Writing a research or term paper

 In our follow-up article about writing a research paper, we explain the next steps in the term paper writing process.
 The article discusses your thesis statement, body of your paper, and your reference page.
-If you would like to learn more about essay writing, check out Scribendi's course How to Write an Essay in Five Easy Steps.
+If you would like to learn more about essay writing, check out Scribendi's article 12 Ways to Quickly Improve Your Academic Essay Writing Skills.

 Image source: Samuel Zeller/Unsplash.com